 - Vacant residential land

-- Terrace home
+- Terrace homes

-- Semi-detached house;
+- Semi-detached houses

-- Bungalow or detached dwelling;
+- Bungalows or detached dwellings

 - Association premises

-- Place of worship
+- Places of worship

+If you are a PR or foreigner considering buying any of the above, do apply for approval online at www.sla.gov.sg/ldau.
 Fundamentally, each applicant will be evaluated on a case-by-case basis, taking into account the following factors (other factors may also be considered):

 - You should be a PR for at least five years